exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 node deletes stored data (`RequestState`) about sent request when the the requested info is obtained.

+The timeout is implemented as a message to this node itself.
+This message is queued and processed when it reaches its queue.

 **TODO:** insert picture

 ### Algorithm Description